 - Advising numerous producers, midstream companies and other Utica shale play participants with novel state and local tax issues

-Since 2002, Mr. Ziance has been an annual speaker at the Ohio Tax Conference on the topic of economic development incentives.
-He has also made presentations throughout the United States on tax increment financing, new markets tax credits, Ohio economic development incentives and economic development financing, and he has testified before an Ohio Constitutional Modernization Commission committee concerning economic development provisions in the Ohio Constitution.
-In addition, Mr. Ziance has authored numerous columns on economic development incentives for Ohio business newspapers.
+Scott regularly works with economic development officials from states, political subdivisions and private, non-profit economic development entities, such as JobsOhio, throughout the United States.
+He has made presentations throughout the United States on tax increment financing, historic tax credits, new markets tax credits, Ohio economic development incentives and economic development financing, and he has testified before an Ohio Constitutional Modernization Commission committee concerning economic development provisions in the Ohio Constitution.
+In addition, Scott has authored numerous columns on economic development incentives for Ohio business newspapers.

-Mr. Ziance received his J.D. cum laude from Harvard Law School where he was a member of the Harvard Journal of Law and Public Policy.
-He received his B.A. magna cum laude from Bowling Green State University where he was a member of Phi Beta Kappa and Phi Kappa Phi.
+Scott received his J.D. cum laude from Harvard Law School, where he was a member of the Harvard Journal of Law and Public Policy.
+He received his B.A. magna cum laude from Bowling Green State University, where he was a member of Phi Beta Kappa and Phi Kappa Phi.

 Professional and Community Activities

 - Ohio State Bar Association, Chair of the Taxation Committee, 2006-2008